 In addition, the Cell Ranger ATAC UI can still be used with cluster mode.
 Because the Martian pipeline framework runs on the node from which the command was issued, the UI will also run from that node.

 Stages in the Cell Ranger ATAC pipelines each request a specific number of cores and memory to aid with resource management.
-These values are used to prevent oversubscription of the computing system when running pipelines in local (non-cluster) mode.
-The way in which CPU and memory requests are handled in cluster mode is defined by
+These values are used to prevent oversubscription of the computing system when running pipelines in single server mode.
+The way CPU and memory requests are handled in cluster mode is defined by the following:

 $ cat sge.template #$ -N __MRO_JOB_NAME__ #$ -V #$ -pe threads __MRO_THREADS__ #$ -l mem_free=__MRO_MEM_GB__G #$ -cwd #$ -o __MRO_STDOUT__ #$ -e __MRO_STDERR__ __MRO_CMD__